Introduction of Ledger Posting in Accounting

 The form in which a ledger book is to be maintained depends upon the business requirement capacity to afford the same and business facilities.
 There are three forms of the ledger that are in practice

-- Bound Book Ledger: Generally most of the organisation or small businesses prefer these types of ledger.
+Generally, most organizations or small businesses prefer these types of ledger.
 This type of ledger is the overall less expensive and easy form viewpoint of preservation.
 This ledger is in the form of a bound book.
 At the beginning of it, the index is given and thereafter each page is serially numbered.
 As and When required, a new page can’t be added in this type of ledger because it is a book in bound form.

-- Loose Leaf ledger: This type of ledger is in a filed form in between two thick paper covers or in between two metals sheets.
+This type of ledger is in a filed form in between two thick paper covers or in between two metal sheets.
 The structure is connected with a special type of lock.
-As with the lock system, It ensures the facility with safety.
+As with the lock system, It ensures the facility with safe.
 Here each page is serially numbered.
 Here, a trader can increase or decrease the number of pages according to his requirements.

-- Card Ledger: This form of a ledger is a safe form with conveniences.
+This form of a ledger is a safe form with convenience.
 Here for each account instead of a page, a card is used.
 All these cards are arranged with a steel bar.
 All the cards are preserved in special steel or wooden cabinet.
 Of course, overall it is an expensive form.
 Here We can increase or decrease the number of cards as per their requirements.
-In this form for indexing is separate cards are required to be arranged.
+In this form for indexing, separate cards are required to be arranged.

 But nowadays a computer is widely increasing in accounting entries and ledger.